How To Get Your Brand In A Music Video

 - Is it done through the artist’s management?

-- What happens after the initial interest is confirmed from both parties?
+- What happens after the initial interest is confirmed by both parties?

 The answer is that music video partnerships can come about in a variety of ways.